OpenPrinting/ipp-usb/ipp-usb.1.md

       # Enable or disable DNS-SD advertisement
       dns-sd = enable      # enable | disable

-      # Network interface to use
+      # Network interface to use.
+Set to `all` if you want to expose you
+      # printer to the local network.
+This way you can share your printer
+      # with other computers in the network, as well as with iOS and Android
+      # devices.
       interface = loopback # all | loopback

       # Enable or disable IPv6